 This page outlines the admission process for domestic students.

 Use our course search to browse our wide range of courses.
-Use the filters to search for postgraduate courses in your area of interest, then click on a course to find out more about:
+Use the filters to search for undergraduate courses in your area of interest, then click on a course to find out more about:

 You might want to bookmark the course page, as you'll be referring back to it as you prepare your application.

 When choosing a course, you should see if it has any inherent requirements (this will be noted on the course page).
-These usually apply for courses that are preparing you for a career where you will be working closely with people or animals.
+These usually apply to courses that are preparing you for a career where you will be working closely with people or animals.

 Before applying, you should understand the fees you will need to pay.
 These include:

 The following types of credit are available (subject to assessment of credit eligibility):

 Accepting credit can change your study load, fees or course duration.
 This may also affect your government assistance eligibility and full-time concession benefits.